Or, does it?

 Want to get really weird?
 While Tyler doesn't recommend this one, we just heard about the "Toilet Tank Method": One Brooklyn wine shop owner, Paul Saums, recently told HuffPo that if you stick a bottle of wine in the water of your porcelain toilet tank during a party, where the water is a cool 56 degrees, and let it repeatedly flush and refill, the bottle will be gently chilled to the proper serving temperature in under an hour…

-Or, if you just want to enjoy a bunch of perfectly-chilled rosé this summer—and become your favorite couple's favorite person—grab tickets to the soon-to-be-sold-out Rosé Mansion in NYC (open from July 12th to October 7th), complete with an onsite custom wine blending lab.
+Or, if you just want to enjoy a bunch of perfectly-chilled rosé this summer grab tickets to the recently reopened Rosé Mansion in NYC!
+With 14 rooms of pink bliss including an onsite custom wine blending lab, the all-new Rosé Mansion is a perfect night out this Summer.